NicolasThebaud/leafDB/README.md

 Some projects are just small, with little datasets.
 It's dirty to hardcode data in the code, but It doesn't feel quite clean to use a giant factory like MongoDB either.

-As a student, I have a few personnal projects I made for the sake of learning and praticting.
+As a student, I have a few personnal projects I made for the sake of learning and practicing.
 Those are small projects, with small datasets (a few documents only).

 I once felt quite stupid installing Mongo & Robomongo, setting both up, having quite a few errors, ...